It breaks my heart to think that so many people believe “nice guys finish last” — especially with where we’re at and how far we’ve advanced in 2019.

 The issue is that they’re just looking at the first quarter.
 They’re just looking at who’s leading at halftime.

 “Bad” sometimes leads at halftime, but “good” always wins the game – and if you give without expectation of those rewards, many times you’ll see them come through.

 4. It’s easier to be kind if you’re coming from a place of leverage

 It’s much easier to be genuinely kind when you feel that you’re coming from a place of leverage.
-If you’re not in a good place mentally — if you’re insecure, anxious, or worried about what other people think of you — kindness won’t come as naturally to you.
+If you’re not in a good place emotionally — if you’re insecure or worried about what other people think of you — kindness won’t come as naturally to you.

-That’s why to me, giving without expectation is the ultimate strength.
+That’s why I believe that giving without expectation is the ultimate strength.